g-bulgarit/Intro-to-Computer-Networking/PA1_NoisyChannel/README.md

 The code is written in `C` with the use of `winsock` for using sockets on windows machines.
 A lot of the basic principles were taken from [binarytides WinSockets tutorial](https://www.binarytides.com/winsock-socket-programming-tutorial/), other references are marked in the corresponding places in the source code.

+## **Implementation Roadmap**
+Generally, we tried to follow this roadmap in order to get as many of the project's components working in as little time as possible:
+1. Get two sockets working
+2. Get three sockets working, and try to pass one message without adding noise
+3. Add noise to the message and see if the output is messed up
+4. Implement hamming encoding and decoding and check that some noise can be fixed
+5. Cleanup

+In the end, everything worked out accoring to plan.

 ## **Challanges:**
 ### **Sockets**
 This was the first time we worked with sockets, so the introduction was a bit rough, but after a few prototyping stages we reached a point where we became confident with our implementation of sockets and we were easily able to extend it to support new functionality.